Technion – Israel Institute of Technology: Campuses

-The Obelisk, a 28 meters tall stainless-steel structure, is a kinetic sculpture.
+The Obelisk, a 28 m stainless-steel structure, is a kinetic sculpture.

 Haifa

 Technion City generally refers to the 1.2-square-kilometer site located on the pine-covered north-eastern slopes of Mount Carmel.
 The campus comprises over 300 buildings.

 The Technion has two additional campuses.
 Its original building in midtown Haifa, in use by the Technion until the mid-1980s, now houses the Israel National Museum of Science, Technology and Space.
 The Rappaport Faculty of Medicine is located in the neighborhood of Bat Galim, adjacent to Rambam Hospital, the largest medical center in Northern Israel.

 Recreational activities on the main campus include an Olympic-size swimming pool as well as gymnastics, squash, and tennis facilities.
 The Technion Symphony Orchestra and Choir are composed mainly of Technion students and staff.
 Each term, the Orchestra offers a series of daytime and evening concerts.
 Films and live performances by leading Israeli artists take place on campus on a regular basis.

 In April 2022, a cable car station of the Rakvalit was opened at the main campus, connecting the Technion to Haifa University (higher up on Mount Carmel) and to the HaMifratz Central Bus Station and public transit hub at the foot of Mount Carmel.